World’s Energy Sources and the Future of Renewables

 A much cleaner form of nuclear energy involves putting atoms together (nuclear fusion).
 Fusion is the reaction that powers our sun, and needs intense heat and pressure to happen, so it’s still under development.
 However, it’s seen great progress in recent years.

 Coal, oil and gas are called fossil fuels, because they are produced from plants and animals that have decayed over hundreds of millions of years.
-As you can see from the above pie chart, we get a huge portion of our energy from burning fossil fuels.
+As you can see from the above pie chart, we get a considerable portion of our energy from burning fossil fuels.
 Burning fossil fuels releases energy that can produce steam, turn a turbine, and again give us electricity.
 It can also just produce motion, as in internal combustion engines.

 Wind energy takes advantage of the Earth’s breeze to spin turbines and—you guessed it—generate electricity.